Dwight-Studio/JArmEmu/README.md

 You can write you program and include GNU Assembly directives (only the basic ones are implemented, refer to synthaxic colorimetry to see if it is implemented).

-JArmEmu is powered by a ARMv7 interpreter made *Ex Nihilo* for this project.
+JArmEmu is powered by an ARMv7 interpreter made *Ex Nihilo* for this project.

 ## Limitations
 Currently, known limitations or differences with the real architecture: